GritCheck/Droit-AI/README.md

-# Sentinel RAG - Innovation Challenge
+# Droit RAG - Innovation Challenge

 A production-ready RAG (Retrieval-Augmented Generation) application with Next.js frontend and FastAPI backend, designed for the Innovation Challenge.